 Household Pest and Rodent Control shall consist of the control of any mammal, bird, arthropod, reptile or other organism that may infest or invade a home or other buildings or the immediate area around or under these homes or buildings or other areas, other than wood-damaging or destroying insects, fungi or organisms.
-Holders of a license in this classification shall not be required to qualify in classification 7, Food Manufacturing, Processing and Storage Pest Control, to perform food related pest and rodent control.
+Holders of a license in this classification shall not be restricted in performing Household Pest and Rodent Control services. required to qualify in classification 7, Food Manufacturing, Processing and Storage Pest Control, to perform food related pest and rodent control.
 Any person wishing to perform food related pest and rodent control for more than one person, company or corporation, however, must be licensed in this classification rather than classification 7.